marcusmchale/algrow/README.md

 The easiest way to use the software may be to download a compiled binary from the latest [release](https://github.com/marcusmchale/algrow/releases).

-However, if you are familiar with the python environment you can also install from PyPi.
+However, if you are familiar with the python environment you can also install the latest release from PyPi.
 ```pip install algrow```
 Then you should be able to launch from the console:
 ```algrow```

-For advice on more complex installations, including building your own binaries see the [build notes](./build_notes.md)
+For advice on more complex installations, including building binaries please see the [build notes](./build_notes.md)

 ## Instructions